New Poll by the Center for Voter Information Shows Widespread Support for Mail-In Ballots

 Center for Voter Information

 The Center for Voter Information (CVI) is a non-profit and non-partisan civic engagement organization dedicated to providing voters with the impartial information they need to make an informed decision and cast their ballot.
-Its focus is the Rising American Electorate—the people of color, young people and unmarried women who together represent 64% of the people who can vote in America.
+Its focus is the New American Majority—the people of color, young people and unmarried women who together represent 64% of the people who can vote in America.
 With its partner organization, the Voter Participation Center (VPC), CVI has helped more than 4.5 million voters register and get to the polls in the group’s history.
 Together, CVI and VPC run the nation’s largest mail-based voter registration and turnout programs.
 In April alone, they sent nearly 12 million pieces of registration mail to prospective voters in 20 states.
 Please visit: www.centerforvoterinformation.org

 See the Data